Danehill Stakes

 The Danehill Stakes is a Victoria Racing Club Group 2 Thoroughbred horse race held at set weights conditions, with penalties, for horses aged three years old over a distance of 1100 metres.
 It is held annually at Flemington Racecourse, Melbourne, Australia in October.
-Total prizemoney for the race is A$300,000.
+The total prize money for the race is A$300,000.

 History

 In 2006 the race was renamed in honour of Danehill, the leading sire of winners in Australia for nine consecutive seasons (1996–97 to 2004–05).

 Prior to 2005 the event was scheduled on the first day of the VRC Spring Carnival - Victoria Derby Day.

 The VRC moved the race to September.
 The race known as Ascot Vale Stakes was moved from September to Victoria Derby Day and classified as a Group 1 event.